-HTML5 comes with a number of new elements and eliminates several others (which we will cover in a while), but one of its key added elements is <canvas>, which has hugely impacted the use of Adobe Flash in websites.
-Although Flash is still in use by several websites, HTML5 has been adopted many and a lot of people think that it will make Flash obsolete eventually.
+HTML5 comes with a number of new elements and eliminates several others (which we will cover in a while), but one of its key added elements is <canvas>, which has hugely impacted Adobe Flash’s use in websites.
+Although Flash is still in use by several websites, HTML5 has been adopted many, and many people think it will eventually make Flash obsolete.
 Only time will decide that; until then, HTML5’s cascade element has proven itself to be a good alternative to Flash.

 <canvas id=”myCanvas” width=”200″ height=”100″></canvas>

 It’s important to specify an id attribute as well as width and height for defining the canvas size.
 You can add a style attribute to define borders.

 var c = document.getElementById(“myCanvas”);

 var ctx = c.getContext(“2d”);

 The new <header> and <footer> Elements

 Another big addition that HTML5 comes with are the new <header> and <footer> elements, indicating a new web anatomy.
 With these new tags, there is no longer a need to identify the two elements with a <div> tag.